 MSCI 501D - Fundamentals of Marine Science, Biological Oceanography.
-Fall (2) Steinberg cycles and visa versa; and ecosystem structure and ecological interactions.
+Fall (2) Steinberg

+This course examines the biology and ecology of marine organisms and how they interact with their environment.
+Topics include the organisms and their behavior, distribution, and underlying physiology; effects of biology on elemental and nutrient cycles and visa versa; and ecosystem structure and ecological interactions.
 An interdisciplinary approach will be taken, as biology both depends on and influences ocean chemistry, physics, geology, and climate.
 The course will emphasize open ocean, pelagic systems, but will include many examples from coastal and estuarine systems, as well as shallow and deep-sea benthic ecosystems.